proofgeist/fmdapi/README.md

 ```

 ## Automatic Type Generation
 This package also includes a helper function that will automatically generate types for each of your layouts.
-Use this tool within a package script to easily keep your types updated with any schema changes in FileMaker during development. 🤯
+Use this tool regularly during development to easily keep your types updated with any schema changes in FileMaker. 🤯

-The generated code uses the [`zod`](https://github.com/colinhacks/zod) library so that you can also implement runtime validation for all calls to the Data API.
+The generated file also produces a layout-specific client instance that will automatically type all of the methods for that layout **and** validates the response using the [`zod`](https://github.com/colinhacks/zod) library.
+This validaiton happens at runtime so you can protect against dangerous field changes even when you haven't ran the code generator recently, or in your projection deployment!

 ### Setup instructions:
 1. Add a schema configuation file to the root of your project
 ```sh
 yarn codegen --init
 ```
-2. Edit the configuration file (`fmschema.config.js`) to include your FileMaker layouts, and read-only credentials to your server.
+2. Edit the configuration file (`fmschema.config.js`) to include your FileMaker layouts (see more configuration options below).
-3. Run the `codegen` command to generate your types!
+4. Run the `codegen` command to generate your types!
 ```sh
 yarn codegen
 ```